Blog>Cost Guides>How much does concrete edging cost?

 Our costs are ballpark averages - get a local tradesperson to quote now

-Many tradespeople will have a minimum order commitment, so it’s best to budget around £250 – £300 as a minimum.
+Many tradespeople will have a minimum order commitment, so it’s best to budget around £250-£300 as a minimum.
 Continuous or poured concrete edging costs are higher, as we’ll show below.

-Alternative edging choices
+Costs for alternative edging choices

 Concrete is durable, hardwearing and cheap, making it an excellent choice.
 But, if you like the idea of edging and don’t want it in concrete, then there are other great choices available.

 Brick is the most popular alternative as it’s also durable and long-lasting.
-Brick edging costs on average, £30 per metre for end to end and £75 per metre for side by side brick edging.
+Brick edging costs on average, £30 per metrefor end-to-end and£75 per metrefor side-by-side brick edging.

-You could also consider plastic, metal or wood as alternates, although they can be expensive and less-hard wearing.
+You could also consider plastic, metal or wood as alternates, although they can be expensive and less hard-wearing.
 Here’s how they compare:

-• Wood or mini fencing: Adds a nice visual touch, with lots of unique styles, but is vulnerable to rotting if not treated.
 Mini fences cost around £4 per metre, whilst timber costs an average of £6.50 per metre.

-• Metal: As with wood, treatment is essential.
-Whilst metal has many ornate and intricate styles, it will rust if not treated.
 Metal edging costs an average of £75 per metre.
 It’s expensive but is often used in Stately homes and Royal Parks so adds a real touch of class.

 You can also opt for gravel borders, boulder borders and curved stone.